 What To Serve Sourdough Cinnamon Raisin Bread With?

-Ideally, you want to eat this beautiful cinnamon raisin sourdough on the day that it is baked, but if you have leftovers there’re a couple of options for how to store it.
+Ideally, you want to eat this beautiful cinnamon raisin sourdough on the day it is baked, but if you have leftovers there are a couple of options for storing it.

-Once the bread has cooled down to room temperature, store it in an airtight container, unsliced in a dark cupboard for up to 2 days.
+Once the bread has cooled down to room temperature, store it in an airtight container, plastic bag or bread bag unsliced in a dark cupboard for up to 2 days.
 It is best to lightly toast it if you’re eating it the next day!

-Alternatively, slice the loaf and place it in ziplock bags or airtight containers and freeze for up to 4 months.
-You can then defrost and warm the slices as you need them in the toaster!
+Alternatively, slice the leftover bread loaf and place it in ziplock bags or airtight containers and freeze it for up to 4 months.
+You can then defrost and warm the slices as needed in the toaster!
+You can also freeze the entire loaf.
+For more information, visit our article on How To Store Sourdough Bread.

 Other Sourdough Recipes

-If you like baking with sourdough starter, here are some of the recipes we love:
+If you like baking with sourdough starter, we highly recommend our Sourdough Babka recipe!
+Here are some of the other recipes we love.

 - Sourdough Brioche with Scented with Vanilla & Lemon